kyb3r/pycord/README.md

 async def add(message, *numbers: int): # different argument examples
     await message.reply(sum(numbers))

-# argument converters are supported, can either be a function or a class with a convert() method
+# type hint converters are supported, can either be a function or a class with a convert() method

 @client.command()
 async def kick(msg, member, *, reason):